mtumilowicz/reports/README.md

 * _XmlDocumentBuilderStraightImpl_ - orthodox implementation (every
 element has to be created and then added)
 * _XmlElementBuilder_ - interface for element builder
-* _DateOnlyConverter_ - exemplary xstream converter
+* _DateOnlyConverter_ - exemplary x-stream converter
-* _EntityToXmlConverter_ - wrapper for xstream conversion from entity
+* _EntityToXmlConverter_ - wrapper for x-stream conversion from entity
 to xml
 * _XmlFromFile_ - parse xml from file to a specific class
 * _XmlSchemaFactory_ - loads xml schema from file (given path +